farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_AttackSim_Phishing_attack.md

 16. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
 When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

-17. This takes you back to the **Microsoft Authenticator** window.
-Select the **I want to set up a different method** option at the bottom of the page.

-18. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Email**, and then select **Confirm**.

-19. In the **Email** window, in the **What email would you like to use?** field, enter your personal email address and then select **Enter**.

-20. Open your personal email address and the email from Adatum Corporation.
-Note the verification code.

-21. Enter the verification code from the Adatum email and then select **Next**.

-22. On the **Success!** page, select **Done**.
+17. On the **Success!** page, select **Done**.

-23. If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed out.
-If this occurs, you must sign in again with Holly's password of **User.pw1**.
-Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

-24. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**
+18. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**

-25. On the **Microsoft Office Home** tab, select the **Admin** icon that appears in the column of app icons on the left-side of the screen.
+19. On the **Microsoft Office Home** tab, select the **Admin** icon that appears in the column of app icons on the left-side of the screen.
 This opens the **Microsoft 365 admin center** in a new browser tab.
 This will prepare you for the next lab exercise when you disable MFA for Holly Dickson after completing the Attack simulation training.

-26. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.
+20. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane.
 Under **Admin centers**, select **Security**.
 This will open the **Microsoft 365 Defender** portal.
 You will resume from here in the next task when you launch a spear phishing attack using Attack simulation training.

-27. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
+21. You have now configured MFA for Holly Dickson, you have signed into the **Office 365** portal as Holly using MFA, you have opened the Microsoft 365 admin center for future labs, and and you are ready to run the Attack simulator training in the Microsoft 365 Defender portal.
 Leave everything as is in your VM and proceed to the next task.

 ### Task 2: Configure and launch a Spear Phishing attack